readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 beach-front homes, i.e. something which is thought of as limited by its location, it is thought that you cannot make more.
 Another common example is that in a dessert a glass of water would be a lot more valuable than in modern London.
-In a desert somebody would give everything for a glass of water because it is so scarce, you cannot make more.
+In a dessert somebody would give everything for a glass of water because it is so scarce, you cannot make more.
 However, the object of investigation is the capitalist mode of production with its "immense collection of commodities" on the market and not a single exchange relation in a dessert